cai-lw/cs-97si-solutions/README.md

 The goal of this repo is to provide POJ solutions and analyses **in English**, which will be either my own work or translation from Chinese blog posts.
 Because I use POJ solely for CS 97SI, I am currently only planning to write solution for **problems listed in CS 97SI**.

 I also upload my own solution codes to this repo, but don't expect high-quality or well-documented code here, as they are just for the purpose of passing the judge system.
-Also, I cannot solve every problem on the CS 97SI list.
-Difficulty 6 or 7 is the best I can do.
+Also, I cannot solve every problem on the CS 97SI list due to my limited ability.

 ## Contribution